Chapter 15 Introduction to React

 React is developed and maintained by Facebook (Meta).
 Facebook as a company has a long history of violating the Fair Housing Act, leaking or selling personal private data, allowing the spread of misinformation, enabling genocide and in general choosing profits over safety.
 You may be understandably concerned about whether learning and using React implicitly supports and thus condones this company and its behavior.
 Whenever you adopt any software tool or library, it is worth investigating who created it (and why) and how that may impact your own willingness to use it as a dependency.

 React is a JavaScript library similar to those discussed in previous chapters—you load the library and then can call upon its methods.
-However, React makes use of a significant amount of advanced and custom JavaScript syntax (described below), including extensive use of ES6 Modules.
-Thus in practice, developing React apps requires using a large number of different development tools—just getting setup and started is one of the major hurdles in learning React!
+However, React makes use of a significant amount of advanced and custom JavaScript syntax called JSX (described below), as well as extensive use of ES6 Modules.
+Thus in practice, developing React apps requires using a number of different development tools—just getting setup and started is one of the major hurdles in learning React!

 # Create a new React app project in a new `my-app` directory